-There will be a note in your child's reading diary to indicate the phonic sound they need to practise.
+There may be a note in your child's reading diary which will tell you the phonic sound they need to practise.

 Shared Reader

 This will be a book that will have sounds and words that your child cannot segment or blend yet and may have new tricky or sight words.
 This book is for you to share together in order to develop vocabulary and comprehension.
 Your child may recognise or be able to read some of the words in this book.